woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Tweak - Order variations by menu_order by fallback to ID.

 = 2.4.3 - 12/08/2015 =
 * Fix - Query within wc_customer_bought_product().
 * Fix - Tab hiding with some theme markup.